jmankoff/interaction/assignments/colorpicker.md

 ## Drawing

-Drawing is implemented in `onDraw()`.
+Drawing is implemented in `ColorPickerView#onDraw`.
 You will need to draw the thumb and the color in the center of the circle.
 This can be done using things you learned in Doodle, since `ColorPickerView` inherits from `ImageView`.
-We provide a color dial in drawable and it is already being drawn due to `ColorPicker`.
+We provide a color dial in the drawable folder and it is already being drawn by `ColorPicker#onDraw` which is called because `ColorPickerView` inherits from `ColorPicker`.

 The term `wheel` used throughout the spec refers to the dial **and** inner circle; it is the larger circle that contains all interface you will be drawing.